Armed Forces Community Covenant

 Derby City Council publically pledged support for the Armed Forces Community Covenant at the Homecoming Parade for The Mercian Regiment in June 2012.
 To honour that commitment and undertaking made on behalf of the city, we are:

 - working with Derby Homes to make sure personnel leaving the Armed Forces are not barred from waiting lists, on the grounds they do not have a local connection.

 - working with GP practices, Southern Derbyshire Clinical Commissioning Group, Royal Derby Hospital, Mental Health Trust, East Midlands Ambulance Service and dentists, to ensure patient registration for personnel leaving the Armed Forces is straightforward and their often complex needs are understood.

 - working together with the JobCentre Plus Armed Forces Champion and the RBL to help Services leavers find work

 - working with the University of Derby and Derby College to actively promote further and higher education opportunities to Service leavers.

 - working with local businesses to encourage retailers and service providers to adopt the ‘Heroes Welcome’ initiative, to offer discounts or incentives to Service personnel.

-To find out more about the Council's public pledge to those in our city, and their families, who are serving or have served in the Armed Forces download the Council responses to the Armed Forces Community Covenant cabinet report.
+In March 2019, councils across Derbyshire renewed their commitment to the principles of the Armed Forces Covenant.
+To find out more about the Council's public pledge to those in our city and their families who are serving in the Armed forces, download the Derbyshire Armed Forces Covenant or read the Cabinet report first published in 2012.

-For information on the Armed Forces Community Covenant Grant please see this page - Armed Forces Community Covenant Grant
+For information on the Armed Forces Community Covenant Grant, visit the Directgov website.